fresheeh/MyMavenProject/README.md

 %MAVEN_HOME%\bin
 ```

+- **If you are experiencing difficulties:**

 	- *To ensure stability and bypass variable resolution issues, you can instead use the full explicit path (e.g., `C:\Program Files\Apache\apache-maven-3.9.11\bin`), which is often the most reliable method*.

 	- **If the editor shows a single string field:** Scroll to the end of the string, and add a semicolon followed by the path:

 ```
 ;%MAVEN_HOME%\bin